morpho-app/Morpho/README.md

-# nimbus-bluesky-client
+# Nimbus
-Native Android Client for Bluesky
+Fast, flexible native Android client for Bluesky (and possibly other ATProto applications)